SBA 8(a) Program & Eligibility Requirements: A Guide For Small Businesses

 How To Apply For The SBA 8(a) Program

-Applying for SBA 8(a) certification is a multi-step process.
-Fortunately, it isn’t too difficult.
+Applying for SBA 8(a) certification is a multi-step process and requires you to submit various documents along with your application.
 This section will go over the main steps to complete an SBA 8(a) application.
 You can also find this information and more at the 8(a) application website (certify.SBA.gov).

 Is The SBA 8(a) Program A Good Match For Your Small Business?